 4.2 Tenure

-The tenure of a scholarship will normally be up to 12 weeks, with each application and completion plan considered on a case-by-case basis.
-An extension to the scholarship expiry date may be granted by the Dean, Griffith Graduate Research School, on the recommendation of the principal supervisor.
-The extension shall relate to the scholarship expiry date only for the purpose of submitting the thesis within the tenure of the award and shall not result in an extension to the scholarship stipend amount (exceptions may be made to extend the stipend duration in exceptional circumstances only).
+The tenure of a scholarship will be up to 12 weeks, with each application considered on a case-by-case basis.
+An extension to the scholarship expiry date may be granted by the Dean, Griffith Graduate Research School, on the recommendation of the principal supervisor and Dean, Research.
+The extension shall relate to the scholarship expiry date only for the purpose of submitting the thesis within the tenure of the award and shall not result in an extension to the scholarship stipend amount).
 Where a GUIPRS has been awarded as a package with a CAPRS, the GUIPRS scholarship expiry date will also be extended.
 Requests for extension will not be considered in instances where the thesis submission date will exceed the scholarship holder’s original maximum submission date.
 Requests for extension made after the expiry date of the award will not be considered.

 4.3 Leave Arrangements